music-encoding/guidelines/_guidelines-v3/16-midiGuidelines/03-midiData.md

 messages follow this same pattern, using the **@num** and **@val** attributes to record the raw MIDI data.

-{% include plainExample.html example="examples/midiGuidelines/midiGuidelines-sample273.xml" valid="true" version=page.version %}
+{% include mei example="midiGuidelines/midiGuidelines-sample273.xml" valid="true" %}
 In the preceding example, each control change is associated with a time stamp.
 The **@tstamp** attribute is required in order to indicate when the MIDI event should take place.
 It is often necessary to indicate a time stamp slightly earlier than the affected